 Happy 1 month, sweet Eloise!
 We love you more than you will ever know.
 I’ll be soaking in each day, because it’s already going way too fast.

-Photos by our sweet friend, Amanda!
+Most of these photos are by our sweet friend, Amanda!

 Ps.
 Pretty soon, I’ll have a post about our favorite baby items and what helped during the first month with Eloise!